Grid2op/lightsim2grid/docs/security_analysis.rst

 .. code-block:: bash

-    For environment: l2rpn_neurips_2020_track2_small (186 n-1 simulated)
+    For environment: l2rpn_neurips_2020_track2_small (177 n-1 simulated)
-    Total time spent in "computer" to solve everything: 2.8ms (66375 pf / s), 0.02 ms / pf)
+    Total time spent in "computer" to solve everything: 18.5ms (9573 pf / s), 0.10 ms / pf)
         - time to compute the coefficients to simulate line disconnection: 0.04ms
-        - time to pre process Ybus: 2.00ms
+        - time to pre process Ybus: 2.50ms
-        - time to perform powerflows: 0.73ms (256458 pf / s, 0.00 ms / pf)
+        - time to perform powerflows: 15.84ms (11172 pf / s, 0.09 ms / pf)
-    In addition, it took 0.67 ms to retrieve the current from the complex voltages (in total 53578.7 pf /s, 0.02 ms / pf) Comparison with raw grid2op timings
+    In addition, it took 0.83 ms to retrieve the current from the complex voltages (in total 9160.4 pf /s, 0.11 ms / pf)

+    Comparison with raw grid2op timings
+    It took grid2op (with lightsim2grid, using obs.simulate): 0.42s to perform the same computation
-    It took grid2op: 0.41s to perform the same computation This is a 116.7 speed up from SecurityAnalysis over raw grid2op (using obs.simulate)
+        This is a 21.6 speed up from SecurityAnalysis over raw grid2op (using obs.simulate and lightsim2grid) It took grid2op (with pandapower, using obs.simulate): 6.39s to perform the same computation This is a 330.9 speed up from SecurityAnalysis over raw grid2op (using obs.simulate and pandapower) All results match !

-In this case then, the `SecurityAnalysis` module is more than **100** times faster than raw grid2op ( with obs.simulate as a way to compute the outcome of a contingency)
+In this case then, the `SecurityAnalysis` module is more than **22** times faster than raw grid2op ( with obs.simulate as a way to compute the outcome of a contingency)